 Ecuador also grows the vast majority of its own food so our environmental footprint is much smaller, and they don’t allow GMO’s so there’s no Roundup floating on the breeze or coating our foods.

-They also have a top-notch universal healthcare system, something the high and mighty United States hasn’t been able to figure out.
+They also have a top-notch universal healthcare system, something the United States hasn’t been able to figure out.
 My spine requires ongoing maintenance and we simply couldn’t afford the cost of it back in the states, effectively making us medical refugees.

-Here in Cuenca, I have a team of doctors and a physical therapist who all work together to make sure I stay healthy.
+In Cuenca, I have a team of doctors and a physical therapist who all work together to make sure I stay healthy.
 They actually TALK to each other on the phone about my status and progress!
-I know it sounds crazy that doctors would work together to help a patient, but they do!
+I know it sounds crazy that doctors would work together to help a patient, but they do in Ecuador!

 My healthcare costs, including doctors visits, physical therapy and prescription drugs, are about 1/10th of the cost they were in the states.
 And I’m receiving a higher quality of care.
 All of my doctors speak fluent english and most studied either in the states or in Europe.
 They have the same tools as doctors in the states, and more options for drugs.